backstage/backstage/docs/auth/oidc.md

 - Create an API reference to identify the provider.
 - Create the API factory that will handle the authentication.
+- Add or reuse an auth provider so you can authenticate.
-- Add a resolver so you can handle the result from the authentication.
+- Add or reuse a resolver to handle the result from the authentication.
 - Configure the provider to access your 3rd party auth solution.
 - Add the provider to sign in page so users can login with it.